Huachao/vscode-restclient/README.md

 ## Request History
 ![request-history](images/request-history.png)
-Each time we sent a http request, the request details(method, url, headers and body) would be persisted into file.
+Each time we sent an http request, the request details(method, url, headers, and body) would be persisted into file.
 By using shortcut `Ctrl+Alt+H`(`Cmd+Alt+H` for macOS), or press `F1` and then select/type `Rest Client: Request History`, you can view the last __50__ request items(method, url and request time) in the time reversing order, you can select any request you wish to trigger again.
 After specified request history item is selected, the request details would be displayed in a temp file, you can view the request details or follow previous step to trigger the request again.

 You can also clear request history by pressing `F1` and then selecting/typing `Rest Client: Clear Request History`.

 ## Save Full Response
 ![Save Response](images/response.gif)
 In the upper right corner of the response preview tab, we add a new icon to save the latest response to local file system.
 After you click the `Save Full Response` icon, it will prompt the window with the saved response file path.
-You can click the `Open` button to open the saved response file in current workspace, or click `Copy Path` to copy the saved response path to clipboard.
+You can click the `Open` button to open the saved response file in current workspace or click `Copy Path` to copy the saved response path to clipboard.

 ## Save Response Body
 Another icon in the upper right corner of the response preview tab is the `Save Response Body` button, it will only save the response body __ONLY__ to local file system.
 The extension of saved file is set according to the response `MIME` type, like if the `Content-Type` value in response header is `application/json`, the saved file will have extension `.json`.
 You can also overwrite the `MIME` type and extension mapping according to your requirement with the `rest-client.mimeAndFileExtensionMapping` setting.